Ethereum-Phunks/ethereumphunks.com/evmc.md

 Comments can be marked as deleted by transferring the comment's Ethscription to the zero address:
 - Zero address: `0x0000000000000000000000000000000000000000`

-The transfer of a comment Ethscription to either of these addresses signals that the original author intends to delete their comment.
+The transfer of a comment Ethscription to the zero address signals that the original author intends to delete their comment.
 While the comment data remains on-chain due to the immutable nature of blockchain data, indexers and applications should:
 1. Mark these comments as deleted
 2. Hide them from default views
 3. Maintain the comment in the tree structure to preserve reply chains